Bruce Neill

-Bruce William Neill (born 23 February 1949) was an Australian cricketer who played for Tasmania.
+Bruce William Neill (born 23 February 1949) is an Australian cricketer who played for Tasmania.
 He was a right-handed batsman who only represented the team briefly during the 1977–78 season.
 He was born at Cabramatta, New South Wales in 1949.

+Neill was appointed as an Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to the community through philanthropic support, to governance of medical research organisations, to the arts, and to cricket".